Maxicoza/shoot-the-fruit/README.md

 another "pygame zero" game
 Orange = 2 points
 Apple = 1 point
-the score can go in negatives' so dont miss!
+the score can go in negatives so dont miss!